pcorajr/docker-stacks/docs/using/recipes.md

 ## Host volume mounts and notebook errors

-If you are mounting a host directory as `/home/jovyan/work` in your container and you receive permission errors or connection errors when you create a notebook, be sure that the `jovyan` user (UID=1000 by default) has read/write access to the directory on the host.
-Alternatively, specify the UID of the `jovyan` user on container startup using the `-e NB_UID` option described in the [Common Features, Docker Options section](../using/common.html#Docker-Options)
+If you are mounting a host directory as `/home/user_001/work` in your container and you receive permission errors or connection errors when you create a notebook, be sure that the `user_001` user (UID=1000 by default) has read/write access to the directory on the host.
+Alternatively, specify the UID of the `user_001` user on container startup using the `-e NB_UID` option described in the [Common Features, Docker Options section](../using/common.html#Docker-Options)

 Ref: